Meet The Team

 How long have you worked at Windrush?
 Since 2018

 What's your favourite thing about working at Windrush?
 Meeting the range of interesting and diverse people who use our services and dealing with probably the finest collection of cars in the UK.
-I also enjoy working with such a close-knit and professional team across the business.
+I also enjoy working with such a close-knit and professional team across the business, and among our trusted suppliers.

 What do you like to do when you're not working?
 I spend time with my partner and our three little girls.
 We enjoy eating and drinking, travel, and spending time with our families in the New Forest and East Sussex.
-I am also a keen cyclist and member of my local CrossFit gym.
+I am also a keen cyclist, and a former rower, so I try to stay as active as I can.

 Favourite work memory?
 There are so many.
 But some lovely early morning drives across London having collected a client's beautiful Ferrari 365 2+2 springs to mind.